aptos-labs/create-aptos-dapp/examples/aptos-friend/README.md

 - `npm run move:init` - a command to initialize an account to publish the Move contract and to configure the development environment
 - `npm run move:publish` - a command to publish the Move contract
+- `npm run move:upgrade` - a command to upgrade the Move contract
 - `npm run move:test` - a command to run Move unit tests
-- `npm run move:compile` - a command to compile the Move contract
+- `npm run move:get-abi` - a command to download the ABI of the contract
+- `npm run move:issue-share-and-buy-share` - a command to run a Move script that will issue share and buy share in one transaction

 For all other available CLI commands, can run `npx aptos` and see a list of all available commands.

-### Aptos Friend Overview

-Anyone can issue its own share, buy and sell shares issued by anyone.

-Issuer data is stored in Object where seed is contract address + issuer address.

-Holding data is stored in Object where seed is contract address + issuer address + holder address.

-Additionally, to make the contract easier to query without an indexer, we created registry for all issuers, all holders for each issuer and all holdings for each user.
-In production, we would use off-chain indexer to store the registry so it's more performant.